Last updated on July 11th, 2021

 While it used to be that this commission was not charged for self pick-up, the service fee now applies to both Delivery and Self Pick-Up orders.

 To make up for this extra cost, merchants will have to sell their food at a higher price.

 This ensures that the merchant will still be able to receive their original selling price.

 Using the example above, a $2.50 plate of chicken rice would cost $3.25 on Grab’s platform (130% of the selling price)

 Added cost of packaging to merchants

-Another fee that merchants need to factor in are the packaging costs.
-This includes the costs of the plastic packaging and cutlery.
+Another fee that merchants need to factor in are packaging costs, including the costs of plastic packaging and cutlery.

-This is particularly for restaurants that do not usually provide takeaway services.
+This is also the case for restaurants that do not usually provide takeaway services.
 With the COVID-19 pandemic, they have been forced to pivot towards providing delivery services.

 These restaurants usually rely on reusable cutlery and plates which can be washed.
 With an increase in food delivery, they will now have to purchase plastic utensils.

 Some stalls usually charge an extra 20 cents to account for this cost when you takeaway from their stalls.